CodePath-2022-Group-5/CodePathFinalApplication/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* [fill in your required user stories here]
+* User can register for an account
-* ...
+* User can login and logout
-Get a collection of recipes to add to your cooking and also add your own recipes.
+* Get a collection of recipes to add to your cooking and also add your own recipes.

 **Optional Nice-to-have Stories**